theforeman/hammer-cli/doc/creating_commands.md

  * __KeyValue__ - Formats hashes containing `:name` and `:value`
  * __Collection__ - Enables to render subcollections.
 Takes a block with another output definition.

-The default adapter for every command is Base adapter.
+The default adapter for every command is the Base adapter.
 It is possible to override the default one by redefining command's method `adapter`.

 ```ruby